Sales Motivation: 5 Tips to Hit Quota

 This tip is the most counter-intuitive.
 We tend to think of salespeople as “competitive,” but research from the Wharton School at the University of Pennsylvania tells us the exact opposite: stack-rank leaderboards reduce overall performance, including the performance of star sales reps!

+Sales leaderboards emphasize upward comparisons, which damage our self-image and performance.
 This research leaves us an important lesson: sales motivation is personal and internal.
-Your motivation strategies should help your reps improve their individual performance, not their rank.
+Your motivation strategies should help your reps improve their absolute performance, not just their relative performance.

 Meditation cultivates “attentional skills” according to research from New York University.
 An fMRI study of the brain activity of Tibetan monks, who were experienced in meditation, showed activity in both extrinsic (task-oriented, fight or flight) and intrinsic (self-reflection, rest and digest) networks of their brains.
 (Normal people can typically only activate one or the other.)